hpcugent/config-templates/README.md

 If one only needs to check that a single regular expression does not occur, one can also use ` ### COUNT 0`.

-A 4th test uses full value checks, which is interesting to have, but harder to maintain and review.
+A 4th regexp test `tests/regexps/config/value` uses full value checks, which is interesting to have, but harder to maintain and review.

 ```
 Basic value test